Highway 1 Soquel/

 Morrissey Auxiliary Lanes

-The Regional Transportation Commission (RTC) for Santa Cruz County is the construction manager for this project with the assistance of Parsons Brinckerhoff.
-The building contract was awarded to the lowest bidder RGW Construction on January 5, 2012.
-Construction on the project began on February 3, 2012, and will be complete in late 2013.
+The Regional Transportation Commission (RTC) for Santa Cruz County was the construction manager for this project with the assistance of Parsons Brinckerhoff.
+The building contract was awarded to RGW Construction on January 5, 2012.
+Construction on the project began on February 3, 2012, and was finished in December 2013.

-This segment of Highway 1 has historically been one of the busiest sections in Santa Cruz County carrying about 100,000 vehicles per day and routinely operates at the worst Level of Service (LOS) “F” for 8 hours each weekday.
+This segment of Highway 1 has historically been one of the busiest sections in Santa Cruz County carrying over 100,000 vehicles per day.

-The La Fonda Avenue overcrossing, which was replaced to accommodate the auxiliary lanes under the bridge, has bike lanes and a wider sidewalk for pedestrians.
-The project installed a raised crosswalk to provide safer pedestrian crossing and slow traffic between the entrance and exit to Harbor High School.
+The La Fonda Avenue overcrossing was replaced to accommodate the auxiliary lanes under the bridge, has bike lanes and a wider sidewalk for pedestrians.
+The project reconfigured access into and out of Harbor High School and installed a raised crosswalk to provide safer pedestrian crossing and slow traffic between the entrance and exit to Harbor High School.
 The pedestrian path between Park Way and La Fonda was reconstructed as well as new sidewalks at the Morrissey Boulevard Interchange, along Rooney Street and Morrissey Boulevard between Elk Street and San Juan Avenue.
-The pathway and sidewalk features a new product that reduces green house gases through the use of a partial cement replacement.
-This innovative product is made from industrial carbon dioxide emissions, which would have otherwise been released into the atmosphere, and instead is permanently stored in a solid form in the concrete.

 La Fonda Bridge Demolition & Reconstruction